BIOP/ijp-imagetoatlas/registration.md

 ![Removing slices](assets/gif/fiji_remove_slices.gif)

 Usually, slices will have multiple channels, autodetected by bio-formats, but while some channels will be useful for analysis, some will be useful just for the sake of registration to the atlas.
-In order to display only certain channels, you can activate to deactivate the display of selected slices by clicking on the header of the slice display table:
+In order to display only certain channels, you can activate or deactivate the display of selected slices by clicking on the header of the slice display table:

 You can set the color and the min and max display values of these slices: